Ottolenghi’s Turkey-Zucchini Meatballs with Tzatziki Sauce and Sumac

 Serve meatballs hot, with Tzatziki Sauce sprinkled with Sumac if desired.
 Meatballs will keep in the fridge for several days.
 They can probably be frozen, but I didn’t manage to keep any around long enough to do that!

-These low-glycemic meatballs would be approved for any phase of the South Beach Diet.
-South Beach recommends lean ground turkey, but I would not recommend ground turkey breast for this, since the meatballs don't have any added fat, and some of the fat will drain out while they cook.
+Ottolenghi’s Turkey-Zucchini Meatballs with Tzatziki and Sumac are low-carb and low-glycemic and would be approved for any phase of the South Beach Diet.
+South Beach recommends lean ground turkey, but I would not recommend ground turkey breast for this, since the meatballs don’t have any added fat, and some of the fat will drain out while they cook.